 - Can you Tell me How to Get to Sesame Street?

 I was in heaven browsing the huge Barbie collection and how their fashions have changed over the years.
-Each display case was filled with toys from a certain genre (say games) or decade.
-It was definitely a walk down memory lane, with each toy sparking a new and vivid memory from childhood.
+Each display case was filled with toys from a specific genre (say games) or a decade.
+It was a fun walk down memory lane, with each toy sparking a new and vivid memory from childhood.
 The Strong Museum of Play is a do-not-miss thing to explore in Rochester, New York.

 Tantalizing Spirits, Beer, and Wine

-Beer plays an important role in the city of Rochester.
-Enjoy drinking delicous brews at Rohrbach Brewing Company’s Craft Brewery & Tasting Room, at the Railroad Street Beer Hall location, which has been serving the community since 1991.
+Beer plays a vital role in the city of Rochester.
+Enjoy drinking delicious brews at Rohrbach Brewing Company’s Craft Brewery & Tasting Room, at the Railroad Street Beer Hall location, which has been serving the community since 1991.
 The beer sampling is a perfect way to try several of the delicious brews on tap.
-Among my favoites were You’re a Wizard, Harry, Oktoberfest, and Vanilla Porter, truly one of the best porters I’ve ever had.
+Among my favorites were You’re a Wizard, Harry, Oktoberfest, and Vanilla Porter, truly one of the best porters I’ve ever had.
 Rohrbach’s Premium Draft Hard Cider was quite tasty, too.
 They have delicious Rohrbach Root Beer for the non-drinkers.

 We enjoyed classic cocktails from the beautiful rooftop bar (Center City Terrace) at the Hyatt Regency Rochester Hotel in the heart of downtown Rochester.
 This is a great place for dynamic photo-ops and killer adult libations.
 Try Bitter Honey, right beside Rohrbach’s for a stellar Mezcal-inspired cocktail list including standout margaritas and sangria.

 Indulge in high-end Mexican food at Bitter Honey, a newer restaurant with a simple menu concept and flavorful food combinations.
-I love a good flight, whether it be beer, wine, rum, whatever, but Bitter Honey is the only place I have seen a Chips & Salsa flight.
-Picture me clapping my hands at how cool this is.
-Try roja, verde, árbol, and amarillo salsas for dipping your warm and crisp tortillas.
-Don’t miss the classic guacamole either; way to good to pass up.
+I love a good flight, whether it be beer, wine, rum, or whatever, but Bitter Honey is the only place where I have seen a Chips & Salsa flight (picture me clapping my hands at how cool this is).
+Try Roja, Verde, árbol, and Amarillo salsas for dipping your warm and crisp tortillas.
+Don’t miss the classic guacamole either; it is way too tasty to pass up.

-While the menu has plenty of taco and other Mexican dishes, my vote is with the nachos, done with fresh ingredients such as pinto beans, cilantro, jalapeño, and radishes, with crema, Oaxacan and Cotija cheeses, and avocado verde.
-Spectacular!
+While the menu at Bitter Honey has plenty of tacos and Mexican dishes, I vote to order the nachos.
+They are prepared with fresh pinto beans, cilantro, jalapeño, radishes, crema, a mix of Oaxacan and Cotija cheeses, and avocado Verde.
+The flavor is spectacular!

 A Sophisticated Rochester Sleep

-You’ll be needing a place to stay during your Rochester travels and we found the perfect spot.
-A great choice for luxury accommodations and location is the Hyatt Regency Rochester.
+You’ll be needing a place to stay during your Rochester travels, and we found the perfect spot.
+An outstanding choice for luxury accommodations and location is the Hyatt Regency Rochester.
 This gorgeous hotel is freshly remodeled and located near downtown Rochester and the photogenic Genesee River.
 Rooms are plush and fashionable, with plenty of lighting, plug-ins, and space.
 They have a 55″ flat-screen HDTV, which was great for watching from the comfort of my Hyatt Grand bed.

 Rochester: Your Gateway to the Finger Lakes